This is how books were read in Tove Jansson’s family – Niece Sophia Jansson says that books played a central part in the household

 Small Tove Jansson drawing with her mother

 Making a livelihood mostly drawing pictures and writing texts to go along with them, Tove eventually became a visual artist.
 She often pondered on how pictures and images would work best together.
 She thought through pictures and often described them with her texts.
-In her adult short stories it’s made evident that her texts are shaped like an artwork, creating a strong entirety, just like in her paintings.
-She did not distinguish reading, writing and drawing.
+She did not separate reading, writing and drawing.

 Tove_Jansson_Writing_c_Eva_Konikoff